Mosh0110/Ranking-Transferability-of-Adversarial-Examples/README.md

 Content
 1. The attached code includes the code that runs experiment E1.1, E1.2, E1.3 and E1.4.
-2. The code include automatic download of
+2. The code includes an automatic download of
   a.
 CIFAR10 dataset
   b.
 CIFAR10 models required for the experiments
       i.
 Resnet-18 models